 Creative Director, Rally at 12 Ossington

-RALLY Ossington was an urban intervention and first-of-its-kind placemaking project aimed to spark the creative economy in a changing west-end neighbourhood.
-Its mandate was to establish a destination hub for ideas, creative entrepreneurs and cultural showcase.
+RALLY Ossington was an urban intervention and first-of-its-kind placemaking project in Toronto, Canada.
+It was designed to spark the creative economy in a changing west-end neighbourhood through the creation of a destination hub for ideas, creative entrepreneurs and cultural showcase.

-A contemporary destination for Ossington, RALLY was blueprinted as an economic incubator for the creative community and showcase space to welcome a community in.
+A contemporary destination for Ossington, RALLY was blueprinted as an economic incubator for the creative community and welcoming space for accessible art and culture.
 The strategic mix of enticing commercial use, events and art exhibition allowed the hub to reinvest in itself, its programming, and exist as a cultural centre and community intersection place without public subsidy.
 It positively reinforced the known cultural identity of the area and neighbourhood.